ikubij/ikubij/README.md

 ## I'm a Full stack Web Developer!
 - 🔭 I’m currently working with VueJs and Laravel
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Angular
 - 🥅 Goals: Contribute more to Open Source projects and stack overflow 🙂
 - 📫 How to reach me: Links below
 - ⚡ Fun fact: I love gaming and music 😁